 Setting goals can also be an important step in the recovery from mental illness.
 Common disorders like depression or anxiety can make it hard to function at work or home, or relate to others.
 Setting goals can be used as part of cognitive behaviour therapy (CBT) to start the process of getting well and rebuilding a meaningful life.

 How do goals work?

 Having goals is a good way to focus attention on the things that are important.
 It allows us to create a vision of how we would like our life to be.
-People tend to increase the amount of time and effort spent on an activity, and develop effective strategies when they have a goal to achieve.
+When we have a goal, we tend to increase the amount of time and effort we spend on an activity, and develop effective strategies to achieve that goal.

 Types of goals

 There are as many different goals as there are human activities.
 Goals can be short, long or medium-term and can be individual or collective:

 - health: i.e. weight loss, training for and completing an endurance event, learning a new sport, quitting smoking or reducing alcohol